State & Local Government: SLED Security Brief

 How do we handle election security?

 Election security focuses on protecting the infrastructure election officials use: email systems, voter registration databases, and result reporting systems.
 Key controls include strong MFA, monitoring for unauthorized access, and incident response planning.
-We do not handle voting machine security.

 Can you work with our existing IT staff?